Today, I want to pull back the curtain and show you exactly what I do to set myself up for a week of successful eating.

 1-Choose your recipes for the week:

-Organize what you plan to have for dinner, what leftovers you can take the next day, what you can make in bulk etc… I always have at least 8-12 hard boiled eggs in the fridge for a quick go to protein and healthy fat snack.
+Organize what you plan to have for dinner, what leftovers you can have for lunch the next day, what you can make in bulk etc… I always have at least 8-12 hard boiled eggs in the fridge for a quick go to protein and healthy fat snack.
+My veggies are pre-cut for grab and go snacks or easy fresh stir-frys.
+And there are always healthy protein energy balls in the freezer for pre or post workout energy boost.

 2-Make your grocery list: